 Distance – 22 km from Sirsi

 Madhukeshwara Temple, : Apprx.
 8th century A.D.
 Banvasi was the capital of the Kadambas, the first kingdom of ancient Karnataka.
 This is where the eminent poet Pampa wrote his poems.
 The Madhukeshwara Temple, famed for its architecture, derives its name from the honey-coloured lingam in the inner sanctum of the temple.
 An imposing Nandi faces the lingam.
-Of special interest is the intricately carved stone cot, which was actually used by the kings.
-The annual cultural festival “Kadambatsava” is held in the month of December.
+Of special interest, is the intricately carved stone cot, which was actually used by the kings.
+The annual cultural festival “Kadambotsava” is held every year.

 Distance – 20 km from Sirsi.

 Sri Swarnavalli Math and Sri Vadiraj Math are in the midst of natural surroundings.
 The Shalmala River flows near the maths.
 Sonda is one of the pilgrimage centres.
-The present Swamiji of the Swarnavalli Math is “Shri Gangadharendra Saraswati”, who is also known as “Green Swami” as he stands for protecting the greenery of the area.
+The present Swamiji of the Swarnavalli Math is ‘Shri Gangadharendra Saraswati Swamiji’, who is also known as “Green Swamiji” as he stands for protecting the greenery of the area.

 Distance – 39 km from Sirsi

 Heggarne, a dreamy hamlet in Uttara Kannada district, is just 34 km from Sirsi.
 5 km trek from Heggarne through dense forests brings you to the Unchalli Falls.
 The sound of the falls cataract hurtling down the hilly tract shatters the silence of the forests and the sight of the falls is unforgettable.

 Also known as Lushington Falls, these falls were first discovered by J. D. Lushington, who was the Uttara Kannada District Collector of the British Government at that time.
 The cascade is also called ‘Keppa Joga’ because of the deafening sound it makes.

 Distance – 57 km from Sirsi